aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-uv-coordinates-to-3d-objects/_index.md

 ## Add Texture Coordinates to a Mesh

-Now we attach the UV set to a mesh instance.
-This step **adds texture coordinates** to the geometry, making it ready for rendering with a texture.
+VertexElementUV is Aspose.3D's element that stores per‑vertex UV coordinates for a mesh.
+By attaching this element we make the geometry ready for texture mapping.

 ### Step 3: Create Mesh and UVset